department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/build-and-test-2.md

 # See the Github wiki for how to edit content on this page and markdown styles you can use:
 # link here
 #
-# Title and Description display on page and in meta
+# Title and Description display on the page and in HTML meta tags
-title: Beta
+#
+title: Build and Test activities
 description: Beta is about incrementally building (and testing) the MVP user stories and features you've identified, so you can launch the first working version of your service at the end of the beta phase.
 #
-# Can edit - pagination for bottom of page
+# Editable - Pagination for bottom of page
 #
 pagination: yes
-phase-prev: Prototype
+phase-prev: Build and Test
-page-prev: none
+page-prev: introduction
-phase-next: Learn + Improve
+phase-next: Build and Test
-page-next: none
+page-next: checklist
 #
 # Don't edit items below - they control the page layout
 #